 Watch on YouTube: BRX Do-More PLC Modbus ASCII Protocol

-If you have any questions or need further information please contact me.
+If you have any questions or require additional information, please do not hesitate to contact me.

 Thank you,